 - Be an organization that employs other college graduates in the work environment

-- Provide a statement to the internship director supplying the following information:
+- Provide a statement to the internship coordinator supplying the following information:

 - Description of the project or work assignment to be performed by intern.
 The project must entail significant involvement in a large software development effort so that the intern puts into practice some of the skills they have learned in an upper-level computer science course.

 This statement is uploaded by the student when the internship application is submitted.
-We then contact the internor to confirm the arrangements described in the statement.
+The department will then contact the internor to confirm the arrangements described in the statement.

 3. Deadline for Approval

-The deadline for approval of a computer science internship for the fall or spring semester is the last day of the second week of that semester.
+The deadline for approval of a computer science internship for the fall or spring semester is two weeks after the start of that semester.
 The deadline for a summer internship is the last day of the first week of the first term of the summer semester.

 4. Responsibilities of Student Intern